Surry Hills: History

 In 1833, the Nichols estate was subdivided and sold.
 One purchase was by Thomas Broughton and subsequently acquired by George Hill who constructed Durham Hall on this and adjoining lots.
 Terrace houses and workers' cottages were built in Surry Hills from the 1850s.
 Light industry became established in the area, particularly in the rag trade (clothing industry).
 It became a working class suburb, predominately inhabited by Irish immigrants.
 The suburb developed a reputation for crime and vice.
 The Sydney underworld figure Kate Leigh (1881–1964), lived in Surry Hills for more than 80 years.

 In 1896 Patineur Grotesque one of Australia's first films and first comedy routine filmed was shot in Prince Alfred Park by Marius Sestier.

+The government enacted legislation during 1945-1951 to require all municipalities to prepare 'town plans' for the purpose of guiding future development for a thirty year period (to 1975).
+In 1948, there was a proposal for Surry Hills by the Municipal County for Sydney titled Sunny Hills.
+This proposed the almost complete demolition of Surry Hills and redevelopment of the street plan to accommodate a new expressway (carrying the Eastern Distributor, at that time proposed as a surface expressway), residential zones dominated by blocks of flats set in parkland and separated zoning.
+A 300 foot diameter roundabout was proposed for the intersection of Crown Street and Foveaux Street.
+This town plan was never implemented, and the City of Sydney Council archivist note states that the Sunny Hills plan was probably only ever an exercise.

 Surry Hills was favoured by newly arrived families after World War II when property values were low and accommodation was inexpensive.
 From the 1980s, the area was gentrified, with many of the area's older houses and building restored and many new upper middle-class residents enjoying the benefits of inner-city living.
 The suburb is now a haven for the upper middle class and young rich.